lauramcastro/webui-test/README.md

 $ ./rebar3 compile
 ```

-Then, make sure to start the `chromedriver` before you run the
+Now, make sure to start the `chromedriver` before you run the
+example (this is usually done just by executing the `chromedriver`
+binary in the background; you **do not** need to lauch your browser,
-example.
-The example is then run by opening a shell, moving into the
+just the driver).
+The example is then executed by opening an Erlang
-`examples` folder, compiling the two modules and running the tests:
+shell, moving into the `examples` folder, compiling the two modules
+that constitute the example and calling the `run/0` function in
+the `google_search` one:

 ```
 $ ./rebar3 shell